-Why Containment Is Important In Mold Removal
+Mold Containment And Its Importance In Mold Removal

 why containment is important in mold removal

-Purpose of Containment:
+Purpose of Mold Containment

-Types of Containment:
+Types of Mold Containment

-Physical Barriers:
+Physical Barriers

-Negative Air Pressure Systems:
+Negative Air Pressure Systems

-Air Filtration Devices:
+Air Filtration Devices

 In addition to negative air pressure systems, air filtration devices like HEPA (High-Efficiency Particulate Air) filters play a vital role in containment.
-These devices are designed to capture and trap microscopic particles, including mold spores, from the air.
+These devices are designed to trap microscopic particles, including mold spores, from the air.
 By continuously filtering the air within the containment area, they help maintain clean and safe air quality during the mold removal process.

 mold growing in jew jersey home